rileykwok/Digit-Recognition-using-Tensorflow/README.md

 The improvement is important :

 Without data augmentation: accuracy of 98.1%
-With data augmentation: accuracy of 99.4%
+<br>With data augmentation: accuracy of 99.4%

 # Learning rate optimizer and annealer
 In order to make the optimizer converge faster and closest to the global minimum of the loss function, an annealing method of the learning rate (LR) is used.